Marist Regional College: Sexual abuse cases

-In 1999, former international cricket umpire Stephen Randall was convicted of 15 charges of indecent assault against nine girls while teaching at Marist Regional College in 1981 and 1982.
+In 1999, former international cricket umpire Stephen Randall was convicted of 15 charges of indecent assault, against nine girls while teaching at Marist Regional College in 1981 and 1982.
 In 2004, former Marist Regional College priest trainee Paul Ronald Goldsmith was arrested for sexually abusing 20 teenage boys when he was coaching athletics at the school from 1974 to 2000 and for also making his victims play strip poker.
-He served 6 1/2 years in prison and later died in 2016.
-In 2007 Gregory Ferguson was sentenced to two years jail (eligible for parole after 12 months) for offences in 1971 against two boys aged 13 at Marist College, Burnie, Tasmania.
-On 13 December 2007 he was sentenced to an additional three years jail for offences against a third boy.
-In 2008 a jury found former priest Roger Michael Bellemore guilty on three counts of maintaining a sexual relationship with a young person under the age of 17 years in the 1960s and 1970s while he was at the same college.
+He served six-and-a-half years in prison and later died in 2016.
+In 2007, Gregory Ferguson was sentenced to two years jail (eligible for parole after 12 months) for offences in 1971 against two boys aged 13 at Marist College.
+On 13 December 2007, he was sentenced to an additional three years jail for offences against a third boy.
+In 2008, a jury found former priest Roger Michael Bellemore guilty on three counts of maintaining a sexual relationship with a young person under the age of 17 years in the 1960s and 1970s while he was at the same college.
 By December 2018, six priests who taught at the College had been convicted of committing acts of sexual abuse.